Ercanar/bachelor-thesis/Thesis.typ

 #set heading(numbering: "1.1")

 // TODO SAßIFIZIEREN!!!
-// TODO keine einzelnen unterkapitel!!
-// TODO weniger informell!
-// TODO spatial, nicht spacial
-// TODO "The Arctic", nicht "the arctics"
-// TODO Hier und da ziemlich knapp und stichpunktartig geschrieben, und etwas mehr Genauigkeit wäre schön

 = Preface
 In this thesis, the Monash simple climate model will be examined.
-A feedback separation will be done with the PRP method to obtain the partial temperature contributions of the feedback mechanisms.
+A feedback separation will be done with the imposed feedback method to obtain the partial temperature contributions of the feedback mechanisms.
 A spatial analysis of these values will then be done to investigate how well the model simulates arctic amplification.
 Furthermore, an analysis of synergy between the different feedbacks will be done.
 Lastly, the shortcomings of the model will be analyzed and possible improvements are presented.